 Welcome Islands are known to be a paradise for bird lovers.
-With a diverse range of avian species, this archipelago is home to some of the rarest and most colorful birds in the world.
+With a diverse range of avian species, this archipelago is home to some of the world’s rarest and most colorful birds.

-A vast majority of these birds are endemic to the islands, which means that they are found nowhere else on earth.
+Most of these birds are endemic to the islands, so they are found nowhere else on Earth.
 From the flamboyant Red-throated Lorikeet to the majestic Pacific Swallow, the birds of Welcome Islands are a feast for the eyes and ears alike.

 The lush and verdant forests provide the perfect habitat for these feathered creatures, making it a haven for birdwatchers and nature enthusiasts alike.
 In this article, we will explore the rich birdlife of Welcome Islands in further detail.